Felon Charged with Illegally Possessing Pistol and Ammunition

-PITTSBURGH, Pa. - A resident of Pittsburgh, Pa., has been indicted by a federal grand jury in Pittsburgh on a charge of violating a federal firearms law, United States Attorney David J. Hickton announced today.
+PITTSBURGH, PA- A former resident of Allegheny County has been indicted by a federal grand jury in Pittsburgh on charges of violating firearm laws, United States Attorney Scott W. Brady announced today.

-The law provides for a total sentence of not more than10 years in prison, a fine of $250,000, or both.
+The law provides for a maximum sentence of up to life imprisonment, a fine of $250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history of the defendant.

-Assistant United States Attorney Ross E. Lenhardt is prosecuting this case on behalf of the government.
+Assistant United States Attorney Ross E. Lenhardt of the Major Crimes and Violent Crimes sections is prosecuting this case on behalf of the government.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.